edeno/Better-Science-Code/src/presentation.md

 * eliminate unnecessary dependencies
 * keep track of what you did (be organized)

-# Goals: Want to form good habits
+# Goal: Want to form good habits

 * don’t be overwhelmed and not do any of these things
 * don’t beat yourself up if you don’t do all these things all the time